 provided in a separate dialog accessed by the More Options button (see

 When working with profiles and running a profile by opening (double

 clicking) the profile directly from the desktop/explorer This option will

-start the synchronisation running immediately (see Profiles
+start the synchronisation running immediately in the specified direction

 for more details).

 - Location 1 ==> Location 2, Location 1

 <== Location 2

 Specifies the direction that an auto start synchronisation should run.

 - Hide Other Button